 Located just north of Oklahoma City, the town of Edmond attracts visitors during autumn with a full festival roster.
 If you’re looking for a traditional harvest celebration, head to downtown Edmond’s Old-Fashioned Fall Festival and the Edmond Farmers Market for fresh produce, fun and seasonal games.
 Fall also provides perfect weather for Edmond’s monthly street festival, Heard on Hurd, where the live music and food trucks can’t be beat.

 There are also plenty of ways to celebrate Halloween in Edmond.
+Storybook Forest transforms paths around Lake Arcadia into a magical wonderland full of fairy tale characters and trick or treating for young children.
 If you prefer celebrating Halloween with a live soundtrack, the Macabret: A Spooktacular Halloween Revue at the UCO Jazz Lab puts a creepy twist on pop classics.
 In addition, the Edmond Historic Ghost Tours sends a tingle up the spine of those wanting to get in touch with Edmond’s history during a frightening tour of the downtown area.

 For more information: Edmond Convention & Visitors Bureau